Empowering geothermal energy

 Tim Latimer worked as a completion engineer at McClure Geomechanics and as a consultant in Boston Consulting Group’s energy practice while pursuing his joint M.B.A./M.S. in environment and resources at Stanford University.
 Prior to that, he worked as a drilling and completion engineer for BHP Billiton’s U.S. onshore shale operation, where he held both engineering and field operations roles.
 Latimer holds a B.S. in mechanical engineering from the University of Tulsa and is a proud native of Texas.

-Jack Norbeck is a recent Mendenhall Postdoctoral Fellow and research petroleum engineer with the US Geological Survey, where he performed research on induced seismicity related to oil and gas activity.
-His experience with the geothermal industry includes a reservoir engineering internship at The Geysers geothermal field, designing well tests for the Raft River Enhanced Geothermal System (EGS) project with Idaho National Laboratory, and collaborating as a visiting scholar with the Geothermal Institute at University of Auckland.
-Norbeck holds a Ph.D. in energy resources engineering from Stanford University, a M.S. in civil engineering and a minor degree in petroleum engineering from Colorado School of Mines, and a B.S. in civil engineering from University of Colorado at Boulder.
+Jack Norbeck was recently awarded a Mendenhall Postdoctoral Fellowship to perform research with the Induced Seismicity Project at the US Geological Survey.
+His experience includes working as a reservoir engineer at The Geysers geothermal field, working as a completion engineer at Shell, designing well tests for the Raft River EGS project with Idaho National Laboratory, and collaborating as a visiting scholar with the Geothermal Institute at University of Auckland.
+Norbeck holds a Ph.D. in energy resources engineering from Stanford University, a M.S. in civil engineering from Colorado School of Mines, and a B.S. in civil engineering from University of Colorado at Boulder.

-The pair founded Fervo Energy in 2017 to leverage advances in drilling techniques and a new understanding of subsurface reservoir geomechanics, based on research performed at Stanford University, to develop innovative EGS projects.
+The pair founded Fervo Energy in 2017 to leverage advances in drilling techniques and a new understanding of subsurface reservoir geomechanics, to develop innovative EGS projects.

-Geothermal energy is a massive, mostly untapped resource for clean energy production in the United States.
-In the US today, geothermal electricity installations generate 3.7 gigawatts per year, or 0.4% of the nation’s electricity supply.
-But clean, always-on electricity from geothermal reservoirs has the potential to produce over 100 GW of electricity in the United States alone.
+Geothermal energy is a massive, mostly untapped resource for clean energy production.
+The United States currently has 3.7 gigawatts of geothermal capacity that provide approximately 0.4 percent of the nation’s electricity.
+But clean, always-on electricity from geothermal reservoirs has the potential to produce over 100 gigawatts (GW) of electricity in the United States alone.

 Previous developments of enhanced geothermal systems have primarily relied on designs utilizing vertical wells, single zone completions, and shear stimulation conceptual models, but have produced lower flowrates than required for commercial viability.
 Fervo Energy's approach can overcome these technical challenges and unlock the 100 GW potential for clean geothermal energy production in the United States.

-Fervo Energy will develop geothermal wells with high flowrates and large reservoirs, at low cost and in a wide variety of geologic settings.
-We will apply these techniques toward increasing production through in-field or nearfield expansion at existing geothermal facilities.
+Through its novel and cost-effective reservoir engineering design, Fervo Energy will develop enhanced geothermal systems that produce high flow rate wells, tap into large accessible reservoir volumes, and operate in a wide variety of geologic settings.
+We will first apply these techniques toward increasing production through in-field or nearfield expansion at existing geothermal facilities.
 This could boost U.S. geothermal production by nearly 30 percent.
-Our reservoir and geomechanical modeling shows we will achieve the necessary technical benchmarks to be cost-effective

 Potential for Impact